Get insider access

 Yes

 The TCL Q5 can't take full advantage of the PS5, as it doesn't have the HDMI 2.1 bandwidth required for 4k @ 120Hz.
-However, it can do 1440p @ 120Hz with resolution halving on the 55-inch and 65-inch models.
+However, it can do 1440p @ 120Hz with resolution halving on the 55 and 65-inch models.
 Unlike on the Xbox consoles, the TV has no issues playing HDR games in 120Hz on the PS5.

 It also supports VRR and Auto Low Latency Mode (ALLM), so the TV automatically switches to Game Mode when it detects the console.